Shortcut to Happiness: Cast

-In addition, authors Gay Talese and George Plimpton make cameo appearances as themselves.
+In addition, Gay Talese, George Plimpton and Carrot Top make cameo appearances as themselves.

 Production history

 Shot in early 2001 in New York City, the film was plagued with financial difficulties.
+A remake of “The Devil and Daniel Webster," the film was meant to be Alec Baldwin's directorial debut.
+But due to ongoing issues with backers, financing collapsed and the F.B.I. became involved, which led to Shortcut to Happiness never being properly completed.
+Baldwin eventually removed his name as director and called for a boycott of the film leading up to its 2001 premiere, but was still credited as one of 17 producers.

 Baldwin said the movie was taken from him during post-production, because "[s]ome of the film's investors are being investigated for bank fraud".
-Due to this and other creative differences, Baldwin had his name removed from the directing credit; the name was ultimately replaced with the pseudonym "Harry Kirkpatrick".
+Baldwin had his name removed from the directing credit; the name was ultimately replaced with the pseudonym "Harry Kirkpatrick".
 Bob Yari bought the film from a bankruptcy court for an undisclosed amount, which was said to be several million dollars.
 Once the film was cleared to be sold for distribution, a rough cut was screened at film festivals in 2003 and 2004, though much of the film's post-production work was not finished.
 The film needed further financing to complete the editing and special effects, and to replace temporary music.

 In July 2006 it was announced that Yari's company would work on finishing the film.
 In 2007 the Yari Film Group announced the acquisition of the film and distribution plans.